ChrisWhealy/wasm_sha3/docs/keccak_internals.md

 # Internal Step Functions

-Each of the five, internal step functions is identified with a Greek letter and they are always executed in the following order:
+Internally, the Keccak function invokes a sequence of five step functions, each of which is identified with a Greek letter.
+These functions are always executed in the following order:

 * &theta; Theta
 * &rho; Rho